Quramy/eslint-plugin-tutorial/guide/30_other_parsers/README.md

 ![switch_parser](./switch_parser.png)

-FYI, ESLint uses esprima as default.
+FYI, ESLint uses espree as default.

 Can you get the query to find `<button />`?
 Yes, it's `JSXIdentifier[name='button']`.